-Material Transfer Agreement (MTA), Sponsored Research Agreement (SRA), and Cooperative Research and Development Agreement (CRADA)
+Material Transfer Agreement, Sponsored Research Agreement, and Cooperative Research and Development Agreement

-Companies, both small and large, have invested a lot of research and development dollars toward developing drugs or other biotech products.
-Research institutions have several programs that are geared towards understanding the fundamental biology underlying a wide variety of commercial products.
-When these two entities want to collaborate they have very different things at stake.
-For the company, they are hoping to learn more about their product concept, get mechanistic insights they can exploit to position their product better in the market place, and have discoveries come out of this collaboration related to their product which may extend the patent life of their eventual product.
-In the case of collaborations with academic medical centers, companies would like access to patient samples in addition to the valuable clinical insights they hope would guide them through the process of clinical validation of their product whether it be a drug, medical device, or diagnostic.
+Companies, both small and large, have invested a lot of R&D dollars toward developing drugs or other biotech products.
+Research institutions have several programs that are geared toward understanding the fundamental biology underlying a wide variety of commercial products.
+When these two entities want to collaborate, they have very different things at stake.
+For the company, they are hoping to learn more about their product concept, get mechanistic insights they can exploit to position their product better in the marketplace, and have discoveries come out of this collaboration related to their product, which may extend the patent life of their eventual product.
+In the case of collaborations with AMCs, companies would like access to patient samples in addition to the valuable clinical insights they hope would guide them through the process of clinical validation of their product whether it be a drug, medical device, or diagnostic.
 For the academic and clinical investigator, they would like to test various drugs from various companies to build a scientific story or medical knowledge that they can publish.
 Even more importantly, with the dwindling of federal funds for academic research, their activities can be supported through cash from the company.

-MTAs and SRAs are agreements that dictate the terms of the transfer of material and/or money from the company to the academic institution.
-Similarly at federal labs research projects for basic research or clinical studies are called Cooperative Research and Development Agreements (CRADAs).
-Because of their clinical hospitals and centers as well as other networks and facilities, the NIH and at least some universities are able to take some of their medical discoveries (or those of their partners) into clinical trials through Clinical Trial Agreements.
+Material Transfer Agreements (MTAs) and Sponsored Research Agreements (SRAs) dictate the terms of transfer of material and money respectively, from company to the academic institution.
+Similarly, at federal labs, research projects for basic research or clinical studies are called cooperative research and development agreements (CRADAs).
+Due to their clinical hospitals and centers as well as other networks and facilities, the NIH and at least some universities can take some of their medical discoveries (or those of their partners) into clinical trials through clinical trial agreements (CTAs).